How to Measure For Wheelchair

 - Bariatric Wheelchairs: Seat Width + 8"

-Using the formula above, a standard wheelchair with a standard size seat of 18" wide would be (18" seat width + 8" = 26" overall width).
+Standard wheelchair with 18" wide seat would be: 18" seat width + 8" = 26" overall width).

 Who needs to measure?